Explosive ordnance disposal (United States Army): History

 The Vietnam War further increased demand for U.S. Army EOD Soldiers.
 The first EOD units were deployed in 1965 and remained through the duration of the war.
 The Vietnam War was considerably different than previous conflicts.
 The extraordinary use of munitions and the proliferation of booby traps, later called improvised explosive devices, created new challenges for EOD, requiring units to increase to 12-person detachments and ammunition battalion sections.
 Despite this increase, there remained a shortage of available EOD personnel.
 At war's height in 1969, the U.S. had more than 540,000 military personnel in Vietnam, supported by less than 300 EOD personnel.
 However, despite this example, there was another post-war decline in EOD activity as the mission focused on peacetime emergency response calls.

 Throughout the 1980s and 1990s, U.S. Army EOD units continued to provide peacetime support with moments punctuated by international conflict including Operation Desert Storm / Desert Shield, in 1990, the NATO intervention in Bosnia and Herzegovina, in 1995, and the NATO intervention in the Kosovo War, in 1999.
 These conflicts were the first real test for the reorganized U.S. Army EOD formations.
 The scale and saturation of UXOs and the massive demolition of ammunition stockpiles challenged the formations and led to lessons learned that helped identify additional training and equipment requirements.

-The wars in Afghanistan and Iraq dramatically changed and increased the demand for EOD forces.
+The wars in Afghanistan and Iraq dramatically changed and increased the demand for EOD combat support units.
 During the initial invasions, the U.S. Army EOD mission required the focus to be primarily on conventional operations, such as UXO mitigation and emergency ammunition destruction.
 However, the mission focus quickly transitioned to address the asymmetric threat as counter-insurgency operations (COIN) began.
 The U.S. invested heavily counter-IED (CIED) capabilities, including EOD.
 EOD units were expanded and equipped with increasingly sophisticated technologies as adversaries similarly improved their tactics, techniques, and procedures.
 Mission sets began to transform with increased support to weapons technical intelligence collection and support to special forces operations.
 However, the increased special operations forces demand came under scrutiny as some were concerned that EOD companies were not being properly trained and equipped to meet the special operations demands.
 The most significant transformation was to the "modularization" of U.S. Army EOD formations.
 Starting in 2005, EOD units were realigned with Brigade Combat Teams (BCT), grown from 21-person detachments to 41-person companies, and new headquarters were established.
 This transformation coincided with a general consolidation of forces aligned with recommendations made by the 2005 Base Realignment and Closure Commission.
 As part of those recommendations, EOD forces were consolidated onto fewer bases.